SalomePlatform/smesh/doc/salome/gui/SMESH/input/creating_groups.rst

 Creating groups
 ***************

-In MESH you can create a :ref:`grouping_elements_page` of elements of a certain type.
+In MESH you can create a group of elements of a certain type.
 The main way to create a group, is to select in the **Mesh** menu **Create Group** item (also available in the context menu of the mesh).
 To create a group you should define the following: